Firstly, what is NPS?

 Net Promoter Score (NPS) is a metric for assessing customer loyalty for a company’s brand, products or services.
 You calculate your NPS using the answer to a key question, using a 0-10 scale: ‘How likely is it that you would recommend [brand] to a friend or colleague?’
 This is called the Net Promoter Score question or the recommend question.

-The respondents are then grouped into three groups:
+The respondents for NPS are grouped into three groups:

 - Those who selected either 9 or 10 are classified as promoters.